armant/ksa/README.md

 =====================================

 This is a directory website for Kazakh Students Associations in the United States.
-Supports user authentication, custom profiles, and an image gallery.
+Supports user authentication, custom profiles, an image gallery.
+Responsive and mobile-friendly.

 Powered by Django.